Author Archives: Lou Bernard

 Location: Epworth United Methodist Church

-Meeting called to order @ 7:04 PM by Quentin Monden
+Meeting called to order @ 7:05 PM by Ashley Howard, Quentin Monden

 The Pledge of Allegiance was recited.